gabehollombe-aws/step-functions-workshop/website/content/_index.md

     sls invoke -f ReviewApplication --data='{ "id": "REPLACE_WITH_APPLICATION_ID", "decision": "APPROVE" }'
     ```

-7. Go back to the execution details page in the Step Functions web console (you shouldn’t need to refresh it), and notice that the execution resumed and, because we approved the review, the state machine transitioned into the Approve Application state after examining the input provided to it by our callback.
+Step 7.
+Go back to the execution details page in the Step Functions web console (you shouldn’t need to refresh it), and notice that the execution resumed and, because we approved the review, the state machine transitioned into the Approve Application state after examining the input provided to it by our callback.
 You can click on the the ‘Review Approved?‘ step to see our review decision passed into the step’s input (via the SendTaskSuccess callback that `account-applications/review.js` called).

 Pretty cool, right?